 Despite the fits-and-starts progress, Musk has unequivocally committed to mastering autonomous vehicle technology.
 He’s so sure of being able to successfully bring the capability to market, he has asserted that skeptical investors should reconsider their financial ties to Tesla itself.

-Additional detail on Elon Musk’s pursuit of robotaxi manufacturing and marketing autonomous vehicles is in The Wall Street Journal.
+Additional detail on Elon Musk’s pursuit of robotaxi manufacturing and marketing autonomous vehicles can be found at The Wall Street Journal.